edge20200/Only-Uploader/README.md

    Feel free to contact me if you need help, I'm not that hard to find.

 ## **Updating:**
-  - To update first navigate into the Upload-Assistant directory: `cd Upload-Assistant`
+  - To update first navigate into the Upload-Assistant directory: `cd Only-Uploader`
   - Run a `git pull` to grab latest updates
   - Run `python3 -m pip install --user -U -r requirements.txt` to ensure dependencies are up to date
 ## **CLI Usage:**